-2. standalone financial statements forming part of this Annual Report.
+2. Details of material contracts or arrangement or transactions at arm's length basis: The details are set out in the standalone financial statements forming part of this Annual Report.
 The same may be referred for this purpose.

 Nature of the related party Nature of Relationship Nature of contracts/ arrangements/ transactions Duration of the contracts/ arrangements/ transactions Salient terms of the contracts or arrangements or transactions including the value, if any Amount - - - - - -